JonnyAsh/ISS-Logbook/README.md

 ## 1.3 Threats

 In the design document, a few threats were identified applicable to the development of the logbook, and appropriate mitigative steps were adopted.
 These threats included.

-•	Privilege escalation and broken authentication
+•Privilege escalation and broken authentication •Spoofing
-•	Spoofing
-•	Brute force attack
+•Brute force attack
-•	Improper logging
+•Improper logging
-•	Software and data integrity failures
+•Software and data integrity failures